teksi/wastewater/docs/en/extensions-guide/agxx/data_collection_policy_agxx.rst

 SBW_Einzugsgebiet
 ---------------------

 SBW_Einzugsgebiet is mapped to `tww_od.catchment_area_totals`.
-The perimeter geometry is stored as an extension geometry attribute.
+The perimeter geometry is stored as an extension geometry attribute (``ag_96_perimeter_geometry``).
 In order to alter it, one needs to manually import the layer into the qgs project.

 There exists a function to calculate the perimeter geometry by aggregating the catchment areas via catchment_area->log_card->main_log_card->hydraulic_char_data->catchment_area_totals.
-The perimeter geometry is a MultiSurface, while the INTERLIS model requires a CompoundCurve.
+The perimeter geometry is a MultiSurface, while the INTERLIS model requires a CurvePolygon.
 According to the official data collection policy of the Canton, one should violate the datamodel and export a MultiPart.
 As the underlying export mechanism ili2pg does not allow to export a wrong geometry type, only the biggest Singlepart is exported.

 VersickerungsbereichAG
 ------------------------